UU-Human-Evolution/Population-Genomik-Project/Project_2023.md

 sbatch -M snowy THIS_SCRIPT.sh YOUR_DATASET5.bed
 ```
 Look at the output from KING & keep the unrelated individuals.
+Checkpoint *At this point, when you exclude the related individuals you should be at YOUR_DATASET_6*

 ## Step 6 Data Merging & strand flipping